kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 kubectl -n dcgm-exporter port-forward svc/dcgm-dcgm-exporter 9400:9400
 ```

-Use `cURL` to perform a `GET` requests against the service and verify that multiple metrics and their values are shown.
+Use `cURL` to perform a `GET` request against the service and verify that multiple metrics and their values are shown.

 ```sh
 curl localhost:9400/metrics